aarti12217444/Simon-saya-game/README.md

 # 🎯 Simon Game – Test Your Memory!

 A fun and interactive **Simon Game** built with HTML, CSS, and Vanilla JavaScript.
-Challenge your memory by repeating an ever-growing sequence of colors & sounds.
+Challenge your memory by repeating an ever-growing sequence of colors.
-Features smooth animations, sound effects, and a **High Score tracker**.
+Features **High Score tracker**.

 ---
 Screentshot